 The Painswick Hotel, The Cotswolds, Gloucestershire

-When I was offered the opportunity to take out the new Aston Martin DB11 for a couple of days last summer 2016 (part 1 of that extravaganza here), what better way to get to grips with it than a drive into the heart of the Cotswolds.
+When I was offered the opportunity to take out the new Aston Martin DB11 for a couple of days earlier this month (part 1 of that extravaganza here), what better way to get to grips with it than a drive into the heart of the Cotswolds.
 The Painswick Hotel is a place my family knows, my aunt used to live down the road, so I was looking forward to discovering the village once again.

 Surrounded by some of Gloucestershire’s most beautiful countryside, the rolling Cotswold hills ahead with views of the Slad Valley, the hotel is accessed by quaint and narrow country roads, just to set you up for the classic vista you’d hope to expect once you’ve arrived.